dej10/security-authentiation/README.md

 ## Google OAuth2.0

-Google OAuth Strategy, this strategy hashes and salts passwords when signing in without Google OAuth.
+### `Google OAuth Strategy, this strategy hashes and salts passwords when signing in without Google OAuth`

 ``` javascript